tobyweston/blog/source/_posts/2012-02-13-hexagonal-acceptance-testing.md

 comments: true
 categories: java testing agile sidebar : false
+description: "By splitting your application up, you can compose your acceptance tests differently and test without starting the entire stack.
+Applying an ports and adaptors architecture helps built and test in more flexible ways."
+keywords: "ports and adaptors, hexagonal architecture, acceptance testing"
 ---

 There's no reason a unit test can't also be an acceptance test.
 If you can prove that the _unit_ behaves a certain way _and_ that in production, it will behave in the same way as in your unit test, the intersection should give you enough confidence.